KremzeeqOrg/fruit-project-api-scraper/README.md

 "sourceApiName": "fruity-vice"}
 ```

 You can also execute the AWS Step Functions state machine - `fruit-project-api-scraper-state-machine-<env>`.
-This which entails 3 successive executions of the scraper application in relation to 3 target APIs for the project, where payloads are preset fo the following:
+This entails 3 successive executions of the scraper application in relation to 3 target APIs for the project, where payloads are preset fo the following:

 - [fruity-vice](https://www.fruityvice.com/)
 - [the-cocktail-db](https://www.thecocktaildb.com/)